Ojima-Grace/Ojima-Grace/README.md

 **Here's a quick summary about me**:

 - 💡 Fun fact: I am a graduate of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2023, i am also a trained lawyer
-- 🌱 I’m currently learning JavaScript and Python.
+- 🌱 I am a lover of Python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Backend Engineer, (Junior level).
 - 📫 You can [view my resume](#) and contact me by emailing mailto:ojimaisback@yahoo.com.

 ---